TENTATIVE - 'Booze on the Ouse' BEER & CIDER FESTIVAL 2021 SPECIAL AT ST NEOTS RUGBY CLUB

 BEER & CIDER

-Over the course of the festival we plan to serve more than 70 cask conditioned beers, from both well-established independent breweries and the newer 'craft' micro-breweries.
-As usual, we will have a wide range of cask beers sourced from local and regional breweries from across the UK.
+Over the course of the festival we plan to serve 30 cask conditioned beers both well-established independent breweries and the newer 'craft' micro-breweries.
+We will have a wide range of beers sourced primarily from local breweries.
 We also plan to have some vegan and gluten free beers.
-Click on the link below to see the draft list
+Click on the link below to see the draft list.

-The festival will be held at the Priory Centre, Priory Lane, St Neots PE19 2BH
+The festival will be held at the St Neots Rugby Club, St Neots PE19 1RU

-The Priory Centre is located in the heart of St Neots beside the attractive riverbank of the Great Ouse.
-The Centre is a 15 min walk or 5 min taxi ride from St Neots Station, which is on the Great Northern rail line linking London Kings Cross and Peterborough, via Stevenage.
+St Neots Rugby Club is located just outside St Neots town centre beside the attractive riverbank of the Great Ouse.
+The club is about a 10 min walk from the town centre, and the traditional home of the festival in the Priory Centre.
+It is also around a 20 min walk or 5 min taxi ride from St Neots Station, which is on the Great Northern rail line linking London Kings Cross / St Pancras and Peterborough, via Stevenage.
 See www.greatnorthernrail.com

 You can take the Stagecoach X5 bus (alight at St Neots Market Square) with regular services linking Cambridge, Bedford, Milton Keynes and Oxford.
 There are also some local bus services within the St Neots area.
 For more details, see stagecoachbus.com